Dashboard Member settings

 Since 1 April 2021, landlords of all specified tenancies in England have had to comply with these Regulations.
 The specified tenancies to which the Regulations apply are all tenancies where:

-the tenant has a right to occupy the property as their main or only residence (eg it’s not a holiday let)
+• the tenant has a right to occupy the property as their primary or only residence (eg it’s not a holiday let)

 This can include licences as well as leases.
 Some exceptions apply (eg for lodgers).
-For more information on the application of the Regulations, read the government’s guidance.
+Read the government's guidance on electrical safety standards for more information on the application of the Regulations.

-Under the Regulations, landlords must ensure that all fixed electrical installations are inspected and tested by a registered electrician.
-The electrician will produce a report explaining the outcomes of the inspection and listing any investigative or remedial work required.
+Under the Regulations, landlords must ensure that a registered electrician inspects and tests all fixed electrical installations.
+The electrician will produce a report explaining the inspection outcomes and listing any required investigative or remedial work.
 Inspections check that a property meets the national standards for electrical safety, as set out in the Wiring Regulations (18th Edition).

 A copy of the report will be given to the landlord.
 The tenant(s) should also be given a copy within 28 days of the inspection (or, for a new tenant, before they occupy the property).